pyflies/pyflies/docs/condition-tables.md

 used until the sequence is exhausted.
 After that the sequence will start from the beginning.
 So, we can say that `loop` expression take precedence.
-If the row has loop expressions they will be used, from left to right, to drive the row creation and the sequences will be fillers.
+If the row has loop expressions they will be used, from left to right, to drive the row creation and other sequences will be fillers.
 If no loop exists in the row, sequences will expand until the longest is exhausted.

 Consider this example: